Hospital Negligence Claims Solicitors

 It is important to keep records of absolutely everything to do with your case, no matter how unimportant it may seem.

-The kind of proof you need will be medical records, personal notes, letters or email correspondence, and expert medical opinions.
+The kind of proof you need will be medical records, personal notes, letters or email correspondence, and opinions of medical experts.
 Our hospital negligence claims team will help you to collate this evidence.

 What constitutes Hospital Negligence?

-There are many issues which may point to a case of medical negligence while in hospital care.
-Some of the most common type of claims include, but are not limited to:
+There are many types of medical accidents which may point to a case of medical negligence while in hospital care.
+Some of the most common claims include, but are not limited to:

 - Infections acquired while in hospital care